c2c Smartcard terms & conditions

 Using your c2c Smartcard

-- Before you start your journey, you must purchase a valid rail ticket (“Ticket”) either from selected c2c self-service ticket machines, in which case the Ticket will be loaded directly onto your c2c Smartcard, or via the Site, in which case the Ticket will be available for collection from the gateline at your selected station.
+- Before you start your journey, you must purchase a valid rail ticket (“Ticket”) either from selected c2c self-service ticket machines or a ticket office window, in which case the Ticket will be loaded directly onto your c2c Smartcard, or via the Site, in which case the Ticket will be available for collection from the gateline at your selected station.
 The Ticket will be activated when you “tap-in” with your c2c Smartcard at the applicable gateline barrier at your selected station at the start of your journey.

 - At the start and end of every journey, you must place your c2c Smartcard on or near the c2c Smartcard reader (located on the gateline barrier) in order to “tap-in” and “tap-out”.
 The reader will confirm that the c2c Smartcard has been properly read by making an audible “bleep” and showing a green light.